Last updated on March 13th, 2025 at 01:25 pm

 What about ultrasonic devices?

-From my research, these devices are not effective and the main reason is that there is no scientific evidence that these devices work.
-You can do your research if you need to or Google the following search terms “Do ultrasonic bird repellers work“.
+From what I’ve seen, these devices don’t really work.
+The biggest issue is that there’s no solid scientific proof to back them up.
+You can do your research if you need to or Google the following search terms: “Do ultrasonic bird repellers work?“.

 There are some folks who swear by these devices but it’s possible they might have something else that is in their yard that is keeping the birds away.